Anita Martini

-Anita Marie Martini (March 3, 1939 - July 10, 1993) was an American sports journalist and broadcaster.
-She was the first woman to cover a Major League Baseball (MLB) All-Star Game (1973) and the first female journalist allowed into a baseball locker room (after the Los Angeles Dodgers defeated the Houston Astros at the Astrodome to win the pennant in 1974).
+Anita Marie Martini (March 3, 1939 – July 10, 1993) was an American sports journalist and broadcaster.
+She was the first woman to cover a Major League Baseball (MLB) All-Star Game (1973) and the first female journalist allowed into a baseball locker room (after the Los Angeles Dodgers defeated the Houston Astros at the Astrodome to win the National League West pennant on October 1, 1974).
 Based in Houston for most of her career, Martini worked for radio and television stations in the city from the mid-1960s until shortly before her death.

 Early life

 Martini was born in Galveston, Texas, where her father operated the holding corporation of the historic Martini Theater at 524 Moody Avenue.
 She was exposed to baseball as a young child; her uncle, Buck Fausett, was a professional baseball player, and she would often accompany him to ballparks.
 She was educated at Ursuline Academy, a local private school.
 Later, she attended Ball High School, the public high school in Galveston.
 For college, she went to Columbia, Missouri, where she studied for an associate degree in journalism from Stephens College.
 She got married and moved to Houston after that, but was soon divorced.